How to Wildly Improve Your Quality of Product or Services

 How to Improve Product Quality

 Product improvement isn’t one-size-fits-all.
-Your steps will depend on your industry and what you’re selling.
-However, a few general tips apply to almost any business.
-So here are a few guaranteed ways to learn how to improve the quality of your product.
+Your steps will depend on your industry and the products you sell.
+However, a few general tips apply to most businesses.
+Here are a few guaranteed ways to improve your product quality.

 • Listen to feedback from customers and employees alike.
 Your customers and employees are the people who interact with your product or service regularly, so they’re the best people to tell you how to improve the quality of your product.

 Their perspective will be different than yours, which is valuable even if they’re satisfied with the product.
-Encourage a culture of feedback in your company, so your customer knows you will hear their voice.
+Encourage a culture of feedback in your company, so your customers know you will hear their voice.

 • Check the feedback that’s not given to you directly.
 Often, people aren’t motivated to leave feedback unless they’re very happy or unhappy with your product.
 You can learn much about the in-between by seeing what people say about your business online.